CharlieHickley/Stock-price-prediction/README.md

 This is a stock price prediction software using multiple linear regression using the linear algebra method.
 This uses matrix methods which have been coded by myself.
+The stock data is gathered using yahoo finance.